whiskeysierra/knowledge/docs/concepts & principles/composition.md

 It's also important to push back on the notion that a design with N (+1) components is more complex than the original design with just one.
 Complexity is not determined by the number of parts, but the number of connections.
 The original one-size-fits-all component had those connections already, but they were implicit and hidden.
-Yet they still hurt, because I need to understand them in order to successfully work with said component.
+Yet they still hurt, because I need to understand them to successfully work with said component.

 ## References